astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 FROM quay.io/astronomer/ap-airflow:latest-onbuild
 ```

 This will install a Debian-based AC image for the latest version of Airflow we support.
-To specify a particular Airflow version, refer to [Manage Airflow Versions](https://www.astronomer.io/docs/cloud/stable/customize-airflow/manage-airflow-versions) or refer to the "Customize your Image" section below.
+To specify a particular Airflow version, read [Manage Airflow Versions](https://www.astronomer.io/docs/cloud/stable/customize-airflow/manage-airflow-versions) and the _Customize your Image_ topic below.

 ### Example DAG